DeepakSridhar/deepaksridhar.github.io/_pages/about.md

 I am a third year PhD student at UCSD specializing in Computer Vision, advised by Prof. Nuno Vasconcelos.
 My research focuses on multimodal generative AI, with interests spanning multimodal generation, editing, and understanding.
 I am also interested in efficient personalization methods.

-My recent work is an efficient diffusion model framework ([link](https://deepaksridhar.github.io/factorgraphdiffusion.github.io/)) that offers high prompt compliance, controllability, modularity, editing and applicability (data augmentation) to multimodal content generation (video, audio and 3D), understanding and editing.
+My recent work is an efficient diffusion model framework ([link](https://deepaksridhar.github.io/factorgraphdiffusion.github.io/)) that offers high prompt compliance, controllability, modularity, editing and applicability to multimodal content generation (video, audio and 3D), understanding and editing.
 Previously, I have worked on some fundamental vision problems such as efficient classification and detection in images and videos.

 Outside of Research, I love to go on hiking and exploring the nature.
 I also love to participate in outdoor adventures.